Open Accessibility Menu

 The department has created a unique Procedure Rotation for PGY-1 residents to provide an early, focused experience in performing procedures central to the care of medical patients.

-Each PGY-1 resident participates in this robust two-week experience during the first six months of residency training.
+Each PGY-1 resident participates in this robust one-week experience during the first six months of residency training.
 This prepares are interns to perform procedures on their critical care rotations.
 Because we do not have fellows in our ICU, our residents have ample opportunities to perform procedures such as central line placements and endotracheal intubations.

 The specific aims of this rotation are to: